 Building on its successful experience of previous years, this year’s Summer School will offer the opportunity to around 25 journalists and media practitioners to learn about the latest policy, market and professional trends in the area as well as to share their experiences, ideas and points of view.
 The Summer School programme is structured around keynote presentations by distinguished experts and follow-up interactive sessions.

 - Freedom of Expression, Pluralism and the Changing Media: Legal Perspectives

 - Media Economy, Journalism and Pluralism

-The Summer School is open to journalists and other stakeholders in the media industry, We aim to have participants from a variety of countries and backgrounds.
+The Summer School is open to early and mid-career journalists and other stakeholders in the news industry.
+We aim to have participants from a variety of countries and backgrounds but scholarships will be available only to the nationals or residents from EU Member States, accession and neighboring countries.
 The selection of participants will be made by the CMPF based on the information provided in the application form.

 Academics affiliated to CMPF and renowned experts and journalists.
-You can also see the last year’s programme here.
+Names of speakers will be added to the webpage on a rolling basis over the coming weeks.
+You can find the last year’s programme here.

 Pier Luigi Parcu